Individual Grief Support

-EricsHouse Life-changing Grief Processing
+EricsHouse Life-changing Grief Process

 Nothing quite prepares us for the heartache of profound loss.
-Grief is not a problem to be fixed but rather, it is a normal reaction to loss.
+Grief is not a problem to be fixed; it is a normal reaction to loss.
 When someone we love dies, it may feel as if everything we once knew as true has changed.
 When we experience a loss that is unexpected – such as suicide and addiction losses – our grief is complicated.
 We often experience regret, anger, extreme sorrow, confusion and chaos, guilt, and sometimes relief.
 Society today also stigmatizes these losses.
 Rather than just learning to “cope” and “move on”, our goal is to help you look at ways to grow from the loss.

-Our team of talented professionals will help you understand your grief using mind, body, and spiritual approaches so that you learn how to integrate your loss in a healthy way as we help you find ways to honor yourself and your loved one in a safe and supportive environment.
+Our team of talented professionals will help you understand your grief using mind, body, and spiritual approaches so that you learn how to integrate your loss in a healthy way as we help you find strategies to honor yourself and your loved one in a safe and supportive environment.

 Grief Companioning

-One-on-one support with a trained specialist who will help you navigate your grief journey.
+One-on-one support with a trained specialist who will help you navigate

 Our grief companions are certified by Dr. Wolfelt, Founder of the Center for Loss in Ft.
 Collins, CO.
 They are trained to: